 The NZ Psychoactive Substances Act 2013 (PSA2013) was never world leading drug reform as frequently claimed by some drug reformers and re-asserted in an article by one of the Act’s key flag bearers.
 It was however, world leading drug legislation, that succeeded in gaining almost unanimous support across New Zealand Parliament (apart from one MP).
-It gained overwhelming support in a country that’s been slow to accept harm reduction let alone drug reform, because this new drug law extended prohibition to include a ban on every new psychoactive substance not currently incorporated within the Misuse of Drugs Act was banned and a crime to possess.
+It gained overwhelming support in a country that’s been slow to accept harm reduction let alone drug reform, because this new drug law extended prohibition so that every new psychoactive substance not currently incorporated within the Misuse of Drugs Act was banned and a crime to possess.

 By extending prohibition to every New Psychoactive Substance, the PSA2013 makes all NPS in New Zealand illegal unless subsequently approved by the state.
 Worryingly, the PSA makes personal possession of any new psychoactive drugs a punishable offence (s.71), it introduced new police powers to enter premises without a warrant (s.77), and introduced a two year prison sentence for anyone supplying an ‘unapproved’ psychoactive drugs (s.70).
 Issues I highlighted in writing and in an oral presentation to the Health Select Committee.

 We know from difficult experience with the 40 year old Misuse of Drugs Act, that bad laws are hard to change.
 The problem with our New Zealand PSA 2013 is, it was from the outset, a compromised pig in a poke.
 Unfortunately, proponents had little time or interest for considering the risks in blending prohibitionist agendas with drug reform aspirations.
 It seemed the intoxication of showcasing world leading reform was too great to be worrying over the detail.
 Maybe drug reform proponents thought the most important goal was to send out a global message that countries are rolling out world leading drug reform, in an attempt to create a momentum?
 Whatever the misguided motivation, we are sadly left with an Act that has ultimately extended prohibition and widened the scope of the drug wars.
 I’m sure reformers didn’t intend this.